DracoBlue/transcoding.sh/README.md

 - add some kind of high prio queue, for even more important files
 - add status.json info for mem/cpu etc for current job
+- maybe extra error.json, if the job failed
+- find better way to ensure that ffmpeg is really finished (instead of sleep 1)